Sure Dividend

 With all this in mind, here are our top 5 BDCs today, ranked according to their expected annual returns over the next five years.

-On November 8th, 2023, Monroe Capital Corporation reported its Q3 results for the period ending September 30th, 2023.
-Total investment income for the quarter came in at $15.6 million, compared to $16.3 million in the previous quarter.
-While the average portfolio yield increased during the quarter as a result of the rising rate environment, this increase in average portfolio yield was offset by a one-time reversal of previously accrued fee income associated with a certain investment during the quarter.
+On August 7th, 2024, Monroe Capital Corporation reported its Q2 results for the period ending June 31st, 2024.
+Total investment income for the quarter came in at $15.6 million, compared to $15.2 million in the previous quarter.
+The weighted average portfolio yield remained stable during the quarter, standing at 11.9%.

 Click here to download our most recent Sure Analysis report on MRCC (preview of page 1 of 3 shown below):